 Contrary to popular belief, root canal therapy isn’t particularly painful – it’s the infection before the root canal that hurts the most.
 After we treat your infection with antibiotics for several days most of your pain will be relieved, and we can properly treat your tooth.

-Root Canal Therapy can save your natural tooth
+Root Canal Therapy can Save Your Natural Tooth

 When the pulp in your tooth becomes infected, a successful root canal treatment lets you keep the tooth rather than having to pull it out.
 You won’t have to replace it with an artificial tooth.

 During a root canal, we numb the tooth, remove the infection, the nerve, and the blood supply inside, and clean the cavity.
 We then fill the tooth canal, seal the hole in the tooth, and sometimes put a crown over the tooth to protect it.
 (After a root canal, a tooth becomes brittle and is more susceptible to breaking.)
 You should feel instant relief, and if you have any increased sensitivity, it should only last for a couple of days.
 Check out the graphic below for a better understanding of the steps of a root canal:

 Dental emergency?
 Please call our office and we will make every effort to schedule an appointment for you within 24 hours.